-Farming and food choices are intimately connected and so are the corresponding AJP policies.
+Farming and food choices are intimately connected and so are the corresponding Animal Justice Party (AJP) Policies.
 We advocate a plant based diet but recognise that animal industries are not all the same.

 However, whilst the Animal Justice Party will advocate for incomplete reform when the immediate suffering of animals is involved, it will always recognise that such reforms are not enough in isolation and must occur in tandem with a long-term, total transition to plant-based agriculture.

 - The withdrawal of government financial support for animal product industries except for research into welfare improvements.